project-koku/koku-metrics-operator/README.md

 $ make docker-build IMG=quay.io/$USERNAME/korekuta-operator-go:v0.0.1
 ```

-Push the image to a repository:
+Push the image to a repository and make sure to set the repository to public:

 ```sh
 $ make docker-push IMG=quay.io/$USERNAME/korekuta-operator-go:v0.0.1